Paint Drying: Filming, editing and Kickstarter campaign

 Paint Drying was made to force the British Board of Film Classification (BBFC) to watch all ten hours in order to give the film an age rating classification.

 Shackleton initially shot 14 hours' worth of footage of white paint drying in 4K resolution.
 He chose the colour white because of its "certain Tom Sawyer charm".
-The location of the wall that was painted has not been disclosed.
+The location of the wall that was painted was initially not disclosed.
+(Note: On 16 November 2025, Shackleton revealed the location as the outside of a flat in Archway, London.)
 On 16 November 2015, Shackleton opened a Kickstarter campaign to make the film's released length as long as possible.
 The funds raised would be put towards the cost of the age classification, the final length of the film being resolute with how much money was raised from the campaign.

 It had raised £961—worth 2 hours and 1 minute of footage—by 18 November, and an individual unaffiliated with the campaign created a website that tracked in real time how long Paint Drying would be.
 By 20 November, the film had raised £3,147, which equated to more than seven hours of footage.
 By 23 November, Paint Drying hit £4,000.
 Shackleton stated that he would shoot more footage if the Kickstarter campaign raised more than £6,057 (meaning 14 hours' worth of footage), although ultimately this did not happen.

 Shackleton told The Daily Telegraph that he hoped that crowdfunding a BBFC classification for the film would demonstrate how many people are concerned about film censorship in the UK, adding that the prospect of making the BBFC examiners watch paint dry was humorous.
 Shackleton acknowledged that Paint Drying would likely not have a large impact on film censorship within the UK, but nevertheless hoped that it would encourage people to debate the practices of the BBFC.
-He further stated that people accepted the BBFC solely because of its age, claiming that if a similar organisation were to be founded today to censor literature or music, there would be public outrage.
+He further said that people accepted the BBFC solely because of its age, claiming that if a similar organisation were to be founded today to censor literature or music, there would be public outrage.
 The Kickstarter campaign ended on 31 December 2015, having raised £5,936 from 686 backers—equating to 731 minutes (12 hours and 11 minutes) of footage, which was shortened to 10 hours and 7 minutes after Kickstarter's fees and value-added tax.

 The campaign also received donations from people outside of the UK, which surprised Shackleton as he thought that non-British individuals would be confused about the BBFC's authority.
 He concluded that censorship was unfortunately a "pretty universal concept".
 Shackleton also stated that filmmakers from around the world, particularly Australia and India, were supportive of Paint Drying.
 Despite suggestions from backers for Shackleton to secretly insert a penis into a single frame of Paint Drying, he ultimately decided against it as he believed it would have detracted from the point of the film.